Versus

 Here's what to consider based on what frustrated you:

 • "AI Dungeon forgets everything" → Look at platforms with persistent world state.
 RoleForge and Voyage both store your world in a database, not the chat log.
-Friends & Fables offers session persistence within campaigns.
+Friends & Fables and AI Realm offer per-campaign persistence within active campaigns.

 • "I want something that feels like a real RPG, not a story generator" → This is the core difference between AI Dungeon (interactive fiction) and the newer platforms (structured RPG play).
 If you want character sheets, inventory, combat resolution, and consequences that stick, any of the four alternatives in this comparison will be a significant upgrade.